Lives and works in Sydney

 Somewhere to land

 26 May — 5 June 2021

 Jody Graham’s commitment to the environment is absolute.
-Dissatisfied with imaging the landscape, the artist abandons traditional drawing and painting techniques in search of new methodologies.
+Dissatisfied with imagining the landscape, the artist abandons traditional drawing and painting techniques in search of new methodologies.
 The resulting work, in effect, becomes part of the land that she walks.
-Along with charcoal—that most primitive of media, Graham sources natural pigments and uses found objects as drawing implements.
+Along with charcoal—that most primitive of media—Graham sources natural pigments and uses found objects as drawing implements.

 For Graham, mark making is paramount.
-Her meditative process involves circumnavigating her surrounds, collecting objects to imprint her marks.
+Her meditative process involves circumnavigating her surrounds, collecting found objects to imprint her marks.
 The implements—the morphing of strange objects together—have become artefacts, almost Neolithic, and are evidential in the artist’s process.
 By challenging preconceived ideas about how drawing marks should be made, Graham allows for a more immersive and organic creative experience.
-The culmination of this unique practice is a raw, yet, articulate imagery that speaks of her world.
+The culmination of this unique practice is a raw yet articulate imagery that speaks of her world.

-The devastation of the fires that enveloped much of regional New South Wales in 2019/20 has provided the genesis for this body of work.
+The devastation of the fire storm that enveloped much of NSW in 2019/20 has provided the genesis for this body of work.
 From the landscape to the flora and fauna that inhabit it, Graham investigates every nuance, weaving her narrative and deep love of the land into the picture plane.
 There is optimism in the work from this period.
-Out of the ashes, we find beauty and life—a regeneration of the land and our psyche.
+Out of the ashes we find beauty and life—a regeneration of the land and our psyche.

 Ralph Hobbs & Nicole Hauser